 Visit ‘Barn Owl Heaven’ – The Lennon Legacy Project (LLP) – a wild-life haven managed for Barn Owls on the edge of Dartmoor A haven for wildlife, with open grassland and woodland alongside the River Ashburn, has been created by the Barn Owl Trust, transforming 26 acres of intensively grazed pasture into ‘Barn Owl Heaven’. […]

-You can experience the LLP by coming along to one of our Seasonal Guided Walks or a Barn Owl Trust Talk hosted in our Meeting Room.
+You can experience the LLP wildlife haven by coming along to one of our Seasonal Guided Walks or a Barn Owl Trust Talk hosted in our Meeting Room.
 See our Events Diary for details.
-(Booked events only – sorry but the project is not open to visitors at other times.)
+(Booked events only – sorry, the project is not open to visitors at other times.)
 Read the full Lennon Legacy Project story.

 December 2013 A group of ten Plymouth University student volunteers visited on 4th, and tackled scrub along Corner Wood and North Park hedgerows.
 As always, good progress was made.
 Some white splashes and a small Barn Owl pellet were found around the wildlife tower on the 6th.
 Field Voles holes have started appearing in the […]